Skip to content

 width: 100% # fill container

-• Alert overlays — cards used as overlay content need an explicit size because the overlay container uses height: auto
+• Alert overlays — explicit size because the overlay container uses height: auto

-• Horizontal stacks — when you need cards to fill remaining space (width: 100%)
+• Horizontal stacks — fill remaining space with width: 100%

-• Fixed-size panels — embedding a chart or MSD at a specific pixel height
+• Fixed-size panels — embed a chart or MSD at an exact pixel height

-• Aspect-ratio layouts — pairing with width to keep proportions consistent
+• Aspect-ratio layouts — pair height with width to keep proportions consistent

 Note on getCardSize(): HA uses getCardSize() to pre-allocate grid space before the card renders.
 When height is set in pixels, LCARdS uses that value to report grid rows (px ÷ 56, rounded up).
 For non-px units (vh, %, etc.) the card falls back to its default row count since the pixel value cannot be determined at configuration time.